BINDS-LAB-UMASS/bindsnet/README.md

 Pyorch version>=1.4.0

-Need to intall openai/gym(https://github.com/openai/gym) and openai/baselines(https://github.com/openai/baselines)
+Need to install openai/gym(https://github.com/openai/gym) and openai/baselines(https://github.com/openai/baselines).

 game_model_episode_time_seed_percentile.py is used for converting DQNs to SNNs and test the SNNs on Atari games.
 The function of converting ANNs to SNNs is in conversion/conversion.py.